GoogleChrome/developer.chrome.com/site/en/docs/web-platform/region-capture/index.md

 ## About Region Capture {: #region-capture }

 So you've created a website with Dynamic Content™.
-It's the best web app ever, and people just can't stop using it; often collaboratively.
+It's the best web app ever, and people just can't stop using it, often collaboratively.
 A possible next step is to embed virtual conferencing capabilities.
 You decide to go with that.
 You team up with an existing video conferencing service provider, embedding their web app as a cross-origin iframe.
 The video conferencing web app captures the current tab as a video track and transmits it to remote participants.

 <figure>
   {% Img src="image/vvhSqZboQoZZN9wBvoXq72wzGAf1/L87rANm3IfsVZiMHfbH2.png", alt="Screenshot of a browser window featuring a web app highlighting the main content area and cross-origin iframe.", width="800", height="568" %}